GitHub Agentic Workflows

 Network Permissions

-If no network: permission is specified, it defaults to network: defaults which allows access to basic infrastructure domains (certificates, JSON schema, Ubuntu, common package mirrors, Microsoft sources).
+If no network: permission is specified, it defaults to network: defaults, which allows basic infrastructure domains (certificates, JSON schema, Ubuntu, common package mirrors, Microsoft sources).

 network: